Idaho Online School FAQs

 ITCA offers full-time and part-time enrollment for grades 9–12.

 What subjects will my student study?

 High school students take English, history, math, science, and life skills courses.
-Additional course offerings will include a sampling of four groupings of career technical education (CTE) through Stride Career Prep courses to explore careers of interest and provide a foundation for pursing post-secondary occupational certifications.
+Additional course offerings will include a sampling of four groupings of career technical education (CTE) through Stride Career Prep courses to explore careers of interest and gain a foundation for pursuing post-secondary occupational certifications.

 Does the program provide textbooks and other instructional materials?

 Yes, we provide all the textbooks and instructional materials needed to complete the program.
 These books and materials are sent to students directly.